Shraddha-boop/UMBC-DATA606-FALL2023-MONDAY/README.md

 April 2023
 - Employed PySpark on Databricks to dissect H1B visa holders' patterns, guiding job searches based on profiles through powerful data analysis and visualization
 - Identified high-salary states for H1B visa holders, facilitating relocation decisions using appropriate visualization, helping graduate students with job search

+## Interests
+In my free time, I enjoy hiking, reading, and contributing to open-source projects.
+I am passionate about continuous learning and staying up-to-date with the latest trends in software development.